Kometa-Team/Kometa/docs/metadata/dynamic.md

 * Create a collection for the top movies from each country found in the library
 * Name the collection Top [Country] Cinema
-* The `keys` attribute is used here in combination with the `title_format` to change the collection name from "France" which would be the default title, to "Top French Cinema"
+* The `pre_format_override` attribute is used here in combination with the `title_format` to change the collection name from "France" which would be the default title, to "Top French Cinema"

 ```yaml
 dynamic_collections: